MaastrichtU-IDS/dsri-documentation/website/docs/glossary.md

 ## Pod

-A pod is the smallest logical unit in Kubernetes and OpenShift.
+A pod is the smallest logical unit in Kubernetes.
 A pod consists of one or more containers and runs on a worker node.

 ## Project